Kaaz/DiscordBot/readme_template.md

 * [git](https://git-scm.com/)
 * [maven](https://maven.apache.org/)

-Also prepare a [MySQL](https://mariadb.org/) server (either hosted or installed locally).<br/>
+Also prepare a [MariaDB SQL](https://mariadb.org/) server (either hosted or installed locally).<br/>
 Then continue with the following steps.

 1. Create a database

-    Emily uses a MySQL database to store information.
+    Emily uses a SQL database to store information.
 Create a database using the utf8mb4 character set.
 Emily will create/update the used tables.<br/>
-    To make this easier you can do this using a MySQL management tool like [PHPMyAdmin](https://www.phpmyadmin.net/) or [HeidiSQL](http://www.heidisql.com/).
+    To make this easier you can do this using a SQL management tool like [PHPMyAdmin](https://www.phpmyadmin.net/) or [HeidiSQL](http://www.heidisql.com/).
          Due to the myriad amount of hosters and possible configurations it's propbably better to contact your hoster instead of other people in case something goes wrong here.

 2. Clone the project with git